pilkonimo/Citynthesizer/README.md

 # Citynthesizer
 ##### A Blender-based data generation pipeline for urban driving.
-This data generation pipeline generates synthetic data for image recognition research in the context of urban driving.
+Citynthesizer is data generation pipeline that generates synthetic data for image recognition research in the context of urban driving.
 It is based on Blender [[1]](#1), its rendering-engine Cycles [[2]](#2), and the Blender Add-On SceneCity [[3]](#3).
 As of now, the pipeline supports ground truth for disparity maps and semantic segmentation and is heavily oriented along the CityScapes [[4]](#4) dataset.